 For the first 15 years, a provincial differential of the intensity of emigration abroad is projected for each sex and place of birth, which remains constant in each year of the projection period.
-It is obtained from the international emigration flows of the last years (2015-2019) of the Migrations Statistics, taking into account the stability in time that this indicator also presents..
+It is obtained from the international emigration flows of the last two years, 2021-2022) of the Migration and Changes of Residence Statistics, taking into account the stability in time that this indicator also presents.

-Based on the specific international emigration rates 13 by generation for each sex and place of birth of each province and of the national total, for each year of the 2015-2019 period, we have calculated the Synthetic Emigration Indices by sex s and place of birth n of each province h ($ISE{s,n,h}^t$) and of the national total ($ISE{s,n}^t$), adding their corresponding rates by generation.
+Based on the specific international emigration rates13 by generation for each sex and place of birth of each province and of the national total, for each year of the 2021-2022 period, we have calculated the Synthetic Emigration Indices by sex s and place of birth n of each province h ($ISE{s,n,h}^t$) and of the national total ($ISE{s,n}^t$), adding their corresponding rates by generation.
 From these Synthetic Emigration Indices we obtain the provincial differential for each year t, sex s, place of birth n and province h as the quotient: